 Labs.
 Labs are due by 11:59 pm on Thursdays.
+We will do these in class during lab time.

 Tests: Five tests will be given during the semester (including the final).
 Dates and times are indicated in the course calendar.
 No assistance (phones, friends, calculators, etc) are allowed for exams.
 No tests may be retaken.
 All tests must be taken with closed books and without any notes or formulas.
 You must complete each test during the time given.
 If you are late for class, you forfeit that amount of time to work.
 Makeup exams will only be given in rare cases, following the policy outlined elsewhere in the syllabus.
 The last test is the comprehensive final, given during finals week.
 The lowest test grade will be dropped.